javierdlrm/Assignment-ASI-2017/README.md

-# Practica-ASI-2017
+# Assignment-ASI-2017
-Práctica Script maestro para la configuración de un cluster Linux
+Master script to configure a distributed cluster in Linux